data301-2020-winter2/course-project-group_1001/data/README.md

-One sentence explaining what will be in this directory
+This directory will contain all the data (raw and processed) that is needed for data analysis in this group project.